-Amos and I had been strolling out of the gymnasium after basketball practice final weekend while he noticed a friend in the foyer.
-He bolted to the window, rapped at the glass, and started performing an exact dance.
-He positioned one hand—arms inside the form of an L—to his forehead; his legs jutted backward and forwarded like a dancing undergo on a pendulum.
+Amos and I had been strolling out of the gymnasium after basketball practice final weekend when he noticed a friend in the foyer.
+He bolted to the window, rapped at the glass, and performed an exact dance.
+He positioned one hand—arms inside the form of an L—to his forehead; his legs jutted backward and forward like a dancing undergo on a pendulum.

 Puzzled, I watched.
 Then I pulled out my phone.
 “Siri, display me dance with an L.